Your driver will meet you at your address in Venice.

 Leave early

-The last thing you want is to miss out on the many spectacular sights seen along the way and in Florence because you left your hotel too late.
+The last thing you want is to miss out on the many spectacular sights along the way and in Florence because you left your hotel too late.
 That's why ensuring you leave early enough not to miss out on anything is important.

 With Daytrip's door-to-door service, you can schedule your driver to pick you up first thing in the morning so you can beat the crowds and have an adventure-filled travel day.